 Reach for this book when your child feels like they do not quite fit in at school or when they are struggling with the transition of moving to a new place.
 It is a perfect choice for children who feel small in social settings but possess a big sense of adventure waiting to be unlocked.
 The story follows Fatima, an Indian immigrant girl, as her family embarks on their first American camping trip.
 While she deals with the stings of being teased for her accent and food at school, she discovers her own bravery and competence while setting up a tent and building a fire.
 This gentle, beautifully illustrated story emphasizes that our heritage is a source of strength and that everyone deserves to occupy space in the great outdoors.
 It is ideal for children ages 4 to 8 who are navigating identity, family bonding, and the healing power of nature.

 The book addresses xenophobia and school-based discrimination directly but gently.
-It is a secular story that focuses on the immigrant experience and cultural pride.
 The resolution is hopeful and realistic, showing internal growth rather than a magical fix to her classmates' behavior.

 A first or second grader who has recently moved or feels like an outsider due to their cultural background.
 It is also perfect for a child who is nervous about trying a new outdoor activity.

 Read this cold; the pacing is excellent.
-Parents may want to be ready to discuss their own family's 'firsts' or immigration stories after reading.
+Parents may want to discuss their own family's 'firsts' and new experiences after reading.
 A parent might see their child coming home quiet and withdrawn, or hear their child say they want to change their lunch or the way they speak to fit in.

 Younger children (4-5) will focus on the humor of the camping mishaps and the 'scary' spiders.
-Older children (7-8) will deeply resonate with the social dynamics at school and the reclaiming of Fatima's Indian heritage through food like shami kababs over a campfire.
+Older children (7-8) will deeply resonate with the social dynamics at school and Fatima's connection to her Indian heritage through food like shami kababs over a campfire.

-Unlike many camping books that feature 'expert' outdoors-people, this highlights the learning curve of an immigrant family claiming their right to enjoy public lands, blending cultural heritage with classic Americana.
+Unlike many camping books that feature 'expert' outdoors-people, this highlights the learning curve of a family enjoying public lands for the first time, blending cultural heritage with classic Americana. """

 Fatima is an immigrant child struggling with the social pressures of her new American school where her lunch and accent are mocked.
 Her family decides to go on their first camping trip.
 Through the process of driving to the site, pitching a tent, and cooking together, Fatima moves from feeling vulnerable to feeling capable and joyful.
 The story concludes with her returning to school with a renewed sense of confidence.